The Roman Catholic Catechism defines a sacrament as follows:

 This is also called Extreme Unction by the Catholic Church.
 Most people are familiar with this through seeing it being performed as "last rites" on television.

-This is justified by passages such as Ya’aqob 5:14 in which the apostle tells his readers to call for the elders of the assembly to pray over and anoint anyone who is sick Of course most of these "priests" who are doing this in the Catholic Church hardly qualify as a scriptural elder.
+This is justified by passages such as Ya’aqob 5:14 in which the delegate tells his readers to call for the elders of the assembly to pray over and anoint anyone who is sick Of course most of these "priests" who are doing this in the Catholic Church hardly qualify as a scriptural elder.

 Definition - The dictionary definition of the word sacrament is: